wkorando/developer/java-amber/lab-records-1-intro.md

 ## Task 2: Records As Transparent Carriers Of Immutable Data

-Records are here to help you make previous code much simpler.
+Records are here to help you make the previous code much simpler.
 Starting with Java SE 14, you can write the following:

 ```java